Corporate Governance and Sustainability Committee

 - Independent Director

-- Member of the Nomination and Remuneration Committee
+- Member of the Risk Management Committee

 - Member of the Corporate Governance and Sustainability Committee